-Often times it gets a lot cooler at night than first time campers are expecting.
+Often times it gets a lot cooler at night than first time campers expect.
 Do not make the mistake of assuming the hammock and a sweatshirt will be enough to keep you warm throughout the night.
 Make sure that you pack a half decent camping sleeping bag with you.
-I have done this one personally and the discomfort kept me up half the night and i didn’t have the energy i would have liked to hike the following day.
-I even go so far as to keep a few hand warmers in my bag in case i get stuck out on a particularly cold night.
+I have done this one personally and the discomfort kept me up half the night and I didn’t have the energy I would have liked to hike the following day.
+I even go so far as to keep a few hand warmers in my bag in case I get stuck out on a particularly cold night.

 4. Do a trial run

 The last thing you want is to realize you have a problem when you’re about to set up camp.
-I personally set up camp in my back yard and slept out there all night to ensure that i had everything i needed for the actual hike.
-Now I’m not saying sleep in your backyard but i will its better to know what you need when your house is 10 feet away than when your 20 miles into the woods.
-Regardless of your personal i approach make sure that your have everything you need packed well ahead of time to avoid a great night on trail turning into a disaster.
+I personally set up camp in my back yard and slept out there all night to ensure that I had everything i needed for the actual hike.
+Now I’m not saying sleep in your backyard, but I will it’s better to know what you need when your house is 10 feet away than when your 20 miles into the woods.
+Regardless of your personal approach, make sure that your have everything you need packed well ahead of time to avoid a great night on trail turning into a disaster.

 5. Tree straps